 - Sugar: Aside from salt, sugar is the other main component in the cure.
 Granulated white sugar balances the salt and provides a touch of sweetness.

-- Pepper: Freshly cracked pepper provides a subtle, yet distinct and undeniable earthiness to the cure.
+- Pepper: Freshly cracked peppercorns provides a subtle, yet distinct and undeniable earthiness to the salmon cure.

 - Dill: Fresh dill adds a delicious, slightly citrus flavor with subtle grassy and undertones.
 Dill is essential if you are looking for that classic gravlax flavor.